 Conclusion

-So, in this article, we've discussed how to scrape text from all pages of a website to collect data for training a language model.
-We covered everything from finding all the website pages using sitemaps, fetching and parsing HTML content, to using proxies and multithreading to make the process more efficient.
+So, in this article we've covered how to scrape text from all pages of a website to collect data for training a language model.
+We went through finding website pages with sitemaps, data extraction, parsing HTML content, and using proxies and multithreading to make the process more efficient.

-With the scraped data in hand, you can proceed to training your model.
-However, remember, that data quality is crucial for building a high-performing model so you might want to further clean your data.
+Once your scraped data is formatted and cleaned, you can move on to training your model.
+However, remember that scraped data is still raw input: data quality is crucial for building a high-performing model, so you may need to clean and review the dataset further before using it.

 Feel free to refer to the source code on GitHub for the final version of the scripts.
-You might also be interested in learning how to employ AI to effeciently scrape website data .
+You might also be interested in learning how to employ AI to efficiently scrape website data.

-I thank you for staying with me, happy scraping and good luck with your model training journey!
+Thanks for staying with me.
+Happy scraping, and good luck with your model training journey!

 Ilya is an IT tutor and author, web developer, and ex-Microsoft/Cisco specialist.
 His primary programming languages are Ruby, JavaScript, Python, and Elixir.
 He enjoys coding, teaching people and learning new things.
 In his free time he writes educational posts, participates in OpenSource projects, tweets, goes in for sports and plays music.